-2.4.3 INSTALLATION WORKS
+2.4.2 INSTALLATION WORKS

-Electro-Mechanical installation works is going on at a rapid pace right after the completion of the powerhouse building by the Civil Contractor and subsequent handover to Electro-Mechanical Contractor.
-Most of the imbedded parts and pipes of turbine and generator have already installed along with the civil works and has acted as the foundation for further EM works.
-The installation, commissioning and load testing of the EOT crane have been carried out which is one of the major milestone for Electro-Mechanical installation works.
+Electro-Mechanical installation works is ongoing at fast pace after completion of powerhouse by the Civil Contractor.
+Most of the imbedded parts and pipes of turbine and generator were installed along with the civil work progress which becomes the foundation of further EM works.
+Similarly, installation, commissioning and load testing of the EOT crane have been carried out which is one of the major milestone for Electro-Mechanical installation works.
 The photographs mentioned below shows the detail cross work with the Civil Contractor.

-Figure 2-51: Picture showing installation interface between Civil and EM Works
+Figure 2-39: Picture showing installation interface between Civil and EM Works